 If you experience frozen pipes, it is important to be able to shut off your water service before thawing the pipe.
 While a split pipe is absolutely a hassle, the problem is magnified when the pipe starts leaking.
 Since the mid-1970’s plumbing codes have required that homes have a “whole house shut off valve.”
 Do you know where yours is?
 It might be in a utility closet, it might be in a crawl space, or it might be in a box outside your foundation.

 From the Water System’s perspective, our biggest concern is for vacant properties that have had only minimal heat on during this cold spell.
 No one is home to notice that water has stopped flowing because of a frozen pipe.
 No one is home to notice that after the thaw there is a significant leak.

-Hopefully you shut off your water service prior to leaving the house unattended for the winter.
+Hopefully, you shut off your water service prior to leaving the house unattended for the winter.
 This way if a pipe fails, only the water in the service line will leak out.
-If you home is unoccupied and the water service was left on, it might be wise to have someone check the house to make sure there are no frozen pipes or leak.
+If your home is unoccupied and the water service was left on, it might be wise to have someone check the house to make sure there are no frozen pipes or leak.

-During sub-freezing events like we are experiencing some members open a faucet to a slow drip.
+During sub-freezing events like we are experiencing, some members open a faucet to a slow drip.
 The theory is that moving water in the pipes is less likely to freeze.
-Water coming out of the underground service line is also at 55 degrees, so it is bring some warmth into the exposed pipe while it works its way to the dripping faucet.
-In ideal situations, where pipes are insulated and potential have heat tape applied this practice is unnecessary.
-But in older homes, RV’s, manufactured homes, and such, perhaps it is a prudent preventative measure.
+Water coming out of the underground service line is also at 55 degrees, so it is bringing some warmth into the exposed pipe while it works its way to the dripping faucet.
+In ideal situations, where pipes are insulated and have heat tape applied, this practice is unnecessary.
+But in older homes, RVs, manufactured homes, and such, perhaps it is a prudent preventative measure.